nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 Examples:
 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd person in the address book.
+  Deletes the 2nd person in the address book, then list all persons in the list after 2nd person is deleted.
 * `find Betsy`<br>
   `delete 1`<br>
-  Deletes the 1st person in the results of the `find` command.
+  Deletes the 1st person in the results of the `find` command, then list all persons in the list after 2nd person is deleted.

 ### View non-private details of a person : `view`
 Displays the non-private details of the specified person.<br>